Ryanair, IAG bosses see travel demand returning for summer

-BRUSSELS, March 3 (Reuters) - The bosses of Ryanair and British Airways-owner IAG expect the drop-off in travel demand to stabilise in the coming weeks, before bookings return for the summer, they said at a conference on Tuesday.
+BRUSSELS (Reuters) - The bosses of Ryanair (RYA.I) and British Airways-owner IAG (ICAG.L) expect the drop-off in travel demand to stabilize in the coming weeks, before bookings return for the summer, they said at a conference on Tuesday.

 The heads of Europe’s biggest airlines gathered in Brussels as the rapid spread of coronavirus has forced them to cancel flights as demand for travel has slumped.